 Click on “Android Application” and click “OK” to proceed.

 At this point, if you have a compatible running emulator or device, the app will be installed and run on it.
-Otherwise, Eclipse will start up a suitable emulator, from the AVDs you created in the previous tutorial, then will install and run the app on it.
+Otherwise, Eclipse will start up a suitable emulator from the AVDs you created in the previous tutorial and then install and run the app on it.

 Note that you will have to unlock your device or emulator to actually see the app running — it will not unlock automatically for you.

-In next tutorial, I will discuss about the contents inside the project created in some detail.
+In the next tutorial, I will discuss the project’s contents in detail.

 Happy Learning !!